Colombia Joins Combined Maritime Forces in Middle East as 41st Member

-Graphic illustration of the flag of Colombia and the Combined Maritime Forces logo.
-CMF welcomed Colombia, Jan.
-21th, as the 41th member of the world’s largest maritime security partnership.
-(Graphic illustration by U.S. Naval Forces Central Command Public Affairs)
+MANAMA, Bahrain - Combined Maritime Forces welcomed Colombia as the 41st member of the world's largest maritime security partnership, Jan 21.

+"It is a privilege to have Colombia as an official part of CMF," said Vice Adm.
+Brad Cooper, CMF commander.
+"We welcome the Colombians in the largest international naval coalition, dedicated to maritime security and stability in the Middle East, and protecting some of the world's most important waterways.
+I look forward to sharing our experiences and being 'Ready Together' with our new partners."

+CMF is comprised of a headquarters staff and five combined task forces focusing on defeating terrorism, preventing piracy, encouraging regional cooperation, and promoting a safe maritime environment.
+The naval partnership upholds the international rules-based order by supporting security and stability across 3.2 million square miles of water encompassing some of the world's most important shipping lanes.

 |Date Taken: